yangxiangxia/Py-GC-MS-Scripts-and-databases/README.md

 For library preparation, see [Exporting the NIST Mass Spectral Library to MSP Format](NIST_to_MSP.md).

-Case 2 raw chromatograms are packaged separately as `Case2_raw_data.zip`.
-Extract its `case2 spectrum/` folder into the repository root, or set `CDF_DIR_OVERRIDE` to the extracted folder.
+An anonymized example dataset will be deposited in Zenodo as Example_PyGCMS_data.zip.
+The DOI/download link will be added after publication.
+Extract the archive and set CDF_DIR_OVERRIDE to the extracted example_cdf/ folder.
 Prepare the EI spectral libraries separately using [MoNA](https://mona.fiehnlab.ucdavis.edu/) and your [NIST library installation](https://www.nist.gov/srd/nist-standard-reference-database-1a).

 Keep these environment settings in the same terminal for all four stages.
 To use another Python installation, also set `PYTHON_BIN` to its executable path.